How to Make Yellow Tea Like A Chinese Tea Master

-This tea is also commonly known as Junshan silver needles tea or Jun Shan Yin Zhen and is produced in the Hunan province of China.
-The tea is largely cultivated on Junshan island and similar to Bai Hao white teas.
-The similarities are so close that this yellow tea is often sold as a white tea rather than as a yellow tea.
+This tea is also commonly known as Junshan Silver Needles tea or Jun Shan Yin Zhen and is produced in the Hunan province of China.
+The tea is largely cultivated on Junshan island and shares such similarities with Bai Hao white teas that it is often sold as a white tea rather than as a yellow tea.
 Legend has it that Jin Shan Yin Zhen was Mao Zedong's favorite type of tea.

 Huo Shan Huang Ya

 This type of yellow tea is cultivated on Mt.
 Huo, which is located in the Anhui province of China.
-The tea was first produced under the Ming Dynasty and it is considered an imperial tribute tea.
+Huo Shan Huang Ya was first produced under the Ming Dynasty and it is considered an imperial tribute tea.
 The dry leaves feature a shiny exterior and the tea is often brewed using both buds and leaves from the tea plant.
 This yellow tea offers a peppery flavor and is green-yellow in color when brewed.

 Meng Ding Huang Ya